 Directory Information.
-This information may be freely released by University officials without the consent of the student.
+This information may be freely released by university officials without the consent of the student.
 Upon written request by the student, this information will be treated as confidential and released only with the student's written consent.
 Forms for withholding student "directory information" are available in the Registrar's Office.
-This information consists of: Full name Degrees and awards received Mailing address Dates of attendance Telephone number Date of graduation Enrollment status Major Academic classification Athletic program information Previous institution most recently attended Participation in officially recognized organizations/activities
+This information consists of:

+- Full name

+- Mailing address

+- Telephone number

+- Enrollment status

+- Academic classification

+- Degrees and awards received

+- Dates of attendance

+- Date of graduation

+- Athletic program information

+- Previous institution most recently attended

+- Participation in officially recognized organizations, activities

-Other similar information as permitted in the Family Education Rights and Privacy Act (FERPA) (Pub.
+- Other similar information as permitted in the Family Education Rights and Privacy Act (FERPA) (Pub.
 L. 93-568, Sec.
 99.3).

 Personally Identifiable Information.
 All other information contained in student records and not listed as directory information falls into the second, or restricted category.
-This type of restricted information is found mainly in
+This type of restricted information is found mainly in be the policy of the university to release this restricted information to other persons or agencies, only as provided by FERPA.
+However, a student may choose to release information to a third party by completing a FERPA waiver.
+Forms and information are available in the Office of Student Services, North Shepler 324, (580) 581-2244.

-- 1. the academic record maintained by the Registrar's Office and controlled by the Registrar; - 2. the student conduct record kept in the Office of Student Development; and - 3. the records of the various other University offices of Financial Assistance, Student Development, Public Safety and Student Housing, supervised by their respective directors.
+- 1. the academic record maintained by the Registrar's Office and controlled by the Registrar; - 2. the student conduct record kept in the Office of Student Development; and - the records of the various other university offices of Financial Assistance, Student Development, Public Safety, and Student Housing, supervised by their respective directors.